taradepan/SnapCrop/README.md

 # SnapCrop

 SnapCrop is a lightweight, open source tool for capturing and editing screenshots, built entirely in Swift for **macOS**.
-Designed for speed and simplicity, SnapCrop lets you quickly capture and enhance screenshots with privacy in mind—everything runs locally, no data ever leaves your device.
+Designed for speed and simplicity, SnapCrop lets you quickly capture and enhance screenshots with privacy in mind, everything runs locally, no data ever leaves your device.

 ## Features